 This means that an alleged offender not only faces increased possible fines and prison sentences, but a conviction can also result in several additional restrictions.
 Repeat offenses are taken very seriously by prosecutors in Denton County, making it imperative for anybody charged with DWI for a third or subsequent time to immediately seek legal representation.

 Third or Subsequent DWI Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 If you were recently arrested for your third DWI or you have already been convicted of drunk driving more than twice, you should contact an experienced criminal defense attorney as soon as possible.
 You only have a mere 15 days to request an administrative license suspension hearing to get your license back if you either failed or refused to submit to chemical testing.

-The Law Offices of Richard C. McConathy represents clients all over the Lewisville area, including Denton, The Colony, Little Elm, and many more.
-You can have our firm review your case to discuss your legal options when you call 940-222-8004 today to schedule a free, confidential consultation.
+The Law Offices of Richard C. McConathy represent clients all over the Denton area, including Lewisville, The Colony, Little Elm, and many more.
+You can have our firm review your case to discuss your legal options when you call (940) 222-8004 today to schedule a free, confidential consultation.

 Under Texas Penal Code § 49.04, a person is charged with DWI when he or she is intoxicated while operating a motor vehicle in a public place.
 An arrest can be classified as a third DWI offense if the alleged offender has two previous convictions involving any of the following offenses:

 - Driving While Intoxicated, Texas Penal Code § 49.04

 - Driving While Intoxicated with a Child Passenger, Texas Penal Code § 49.045

 - Flying While Intoxicated, Texas Penal Code § 49.05